cbochs/grapple.nvim/README.md

 require("grapple").popup_scopes()
 ```

-## Persistent Tag State
+## Persistent State

-Grapple saves all [tag scopes](#tag-scopes) to a common location, specified in the [settings](#default-settings).
-Each non-empty tag scope (contains at least one tagged file) will be saved as its individiual scope file, serialized as a JSON blob, and named using the resolved tag scope's path.
-Each tag in a tag scope will contain two pieces of information: the absolute `file path` of the tagged file and its last known `cursor` location.
+Grapple saves all [tag scopes](#project-scopes) to a common directory.
+This directory is aptly named `grapple` and lives in Neovim's `"data"` standard path (see: [`:h standard-path`](https://neovim.io/doc/user/starting.html#standard-path)).
+Each non-empty scope (scope contains at least one item) will be saved as an individiual scope file; serialized as a JSON blob, and named using the resolved scope's path.

+Each tag in a scope will contain two pieces of information: the absolute `file path` of the tagged file and its last known `cursor` location.

-When a user loads Grapple, no tags are loaded initially.
-Instead, Grapple will wait until the user requests a tag scope (e.g. [tagging a file](#grappletag) or opening the [tags popup menu](#tag-popup-menu)).
+When a user loads Grapple, no scopes are loaded initially.
+Instead, Grapple will wait until the user requests a project scope (e.g. [tagging a file](#grappletag) or opening the [tags popup menu](#tag-popup-menu)).
 At that point, one of three things can occur:
-* the tag scope is **already loaded**, nothing is needed to be done
+* the scope is **already loaded**, nothing is needed to be done
-* the tag scope has **not been loaded**, attempt to load tag scope from its associated scope file
+* the scope has **not been loaded**, attempt to load scope state from its associated scope file
-* the tag scope file was **not found**, initialize the tag scope as an empty table
+* the scope file was **not found**, initialize the scope state as an empty table

 ## Suggested Keymaps